Phrenzi/slate/source/includes/_management_boosters.md

 date | Y | date of booster
 booster_type | Y | should be 'invitation'
-start_time | Y | start time of booster, it's second to the begining of the day end_time | Y | end_time date of booster, it's second to the begining of the day host_point | Y | redemption point as a host invitee_point | Y | redemption point as a invitee unlimited | Y | either true or false
+start_time | Y | start time of booster, it's second to the begining of the day end_time | Y | end_time of booster, it's second to the begining of the day host_point | Y | redemption point as a host invitee_point | Y | redemption point as a invitee unlimited | Y | either true or false